school-of-data/GIS-curriculum/philippines/module9/module9.md

 As you have noticed by now, the datasets we load into a GIS - in our case into QGIS - can be processed together even if they are of different nature, such as joining csv tables to vector layers to add information to geometries.
 The same applies to raster and vector data, as we will see.

-To work only with raster layers that are relevant to our Pampanga province, we will use the vector extent layer (Pampanga3123) to cut/clip all relevant raster layers.
-Go to` Raster ‣ Extraction ‣ Clip Raster by Mask Layer` (see figure 9.22)`.`
+To work only with raster layers that are relevant to our Pampanga province, we will use the vector extent layer (Pampanga_admin_boundary) to cut/clip all relevant raster layers.
+Go to **Raster ‣ Extraction ‣ Clip Raster by Mask Layer** (see figure 9.22).
+Similarly, you can search for Clip in the Processing Toolbar or the Locator bar.

 ![Using a vector mask to extract the raster data on a specific region](media/fig922.png "Using a vector mask to extract the raster data on a specific region")